arceryz/MazeRunner/README.md

 ![](MazeRunner.gif)

 This project is still a work in progress for a game I am working on.
+Please refer to the task list below to see what features are currently available.-

 Core features:
-- Junction placement, naming, sizing
+- [x] Junction placement, naming, sizing
-- Edge placement, naming
+- [x] Edge placement
-- Tagging of any grid cell with strings
+- [x] Tagging of any grid cell with strings
-- Export to JSON for import in Unity C# and other engines
-- Partitioning in sectors and junction naming by sector (North East South West etc).

-Future features:
+- [x] JSON export/import function
+- [ ] File management/Export UI
+- [ ] Sector partitioning.
+Junction naming and coloring by sector.

+Extra:
+- [ ] Advanced junction moving features
+- [ ] Tag managing and coloring
-- Visual maze generation
+- [ ] Interactive maze generation
-- Realtime maze/player visualisation connecting to running game
+- [ ] Realtime player location visualiser through sockets